lgibelli/singularity-docs/index.rst

   will start with talking about build, and the many different use cases it affords.

-.. _sec:singularityflow:
+.. \_sec:singularityflow:

 Building Images
 ~~~~~~~~~~~~~~~

-| If you read the a href=“sec:quickstart">quick start</a>, you
-  probably remember that building images from a Docker base does not
+| If you read the , you probably remember that building images from a
-  require a a href=”sec:recipefile">Singularity recipe</a>.
-However,
-  if you do want to build and customize your image, you can create a a
+  Docker base does not require a .
+However, if you do want to build and
-  href="#sec:recipefile">Singularity recipe</a> text file, which is a
+  customize your image, you can create a text file, which is a simple
-  simple text file that describes how the container should be made.
+  text file that describes how the container should be made.

 The diagram below is a visual depiction of how you can use Singularity
 to build images.
 The high level idea is that we have two environments: